Your data and security : How we will contact you

 - call you for information about your census, unless you’ve made a query or complaint

 - ask you for your national insurance number, passwords, bank account details, or your credit or debit card numbers

 If you have received a text message, phone call or email about the census, this could be a scam.
 We will not contact you via a text message, email or phone call asking for your details or regarding a fine.
 We're working very hard to get these websites taken down.

 Please don't engage or respond to these messages and don't click on any links provided.
 If you've completed your census, you will not be fined.
-If you wish to report the scam to us, you can send us a message using our web form.
+If you wish to report the scam to us, you can contact us.
 Please provide as much detail as you can, for example, a telephone number or a link to the website.